Skip to main content

 What is UEBA and how does it work?

-Which Data Connectors are available?
+Which data connectors are available?

 Can I use Sentinel for non-Microsoft environments?